 Before the work of Dr Joesph Bell, the earliest recorded case of application of forensic science in solving a crime was in 1247 in China.
 Police were investigating the stabbing of a victim in the street.
 By closely examining the stab wounds and comparing such patterns to various weapons, the type of murder weapon, in this case a sickle, was able to be determined.

-Furthermore, the coroner in this case used observational techniques at the crime scene to speculate on possible motives for the crime.
+Furthermore, the coroner, in this case, used observational techniques at the crime scene to speculate on possible motives for the crime.
 No personal items were removed, ruling out the idea that robbery was a motive.

 Lining up his suspects with their sickles at their feet, the coroner searched in vain for blood stains.
 Unable to see any with the naked eye he waited and soon enough a number of flies homed in on one particular sickle, attracted by the minute blood specks that remained on the weapon.
 This act highlighted to the by now rather bemused coroner that this was indeed his murder weapon held by the perpetrator himself, which was closely followed by a full confession to the crime.

-The findings and solution in this case were reported in a handbook for coroners “The Washing Away of Wrongs” in 1247 and was used as a guidebook for coroners across Europe for many years.
+The findings and solution, in this case, were reported in a handbook for coroners “The Washing Away of Wrongs” in 1247 and was used as a guidebook for coroners across Europe for many years.

 The Development of Forensics Science

-In early 16th century as increasing incidents of death by foul play and violent means were being seen, an interest in the cause of death began to emerge.
+In the early 16th century as increasing incidents of death by foul play and violent means were being seen, an interest in the cause of death began to emerge.
 By applying medical knowledge on body structure, organs and functions and an understanding of how the body reacts to trauma, a deeper understanding of how such incidents can result in death and what may or may not have been involved began to emerge.